Ensono/amido.github.io/docs/testing/testing_overview.md

 To ensure the quality and reliability of your software projects, Ensono Stacks includes a range of integrated testing frameworks.
 These frameworks are designed to be easily bootstrapped and customized to fit your specific project needs.

 ## Types of Testing
+This summary outlines key areas of testing included in the Ensono Stacks.

 ### Static Code Analysis